matijakolaric-com/django-music-publisher/docs/features.rst

 Modifications of existing works
 -------------------------------

-The current version of Django Music Publisher has some limitations that are based on the limitations of the lowest tier of the external CWR generating service it uses.
+Previous releases of Django Music Publisher had some limitations, inherited from the external CWR generation service it used.
 One such limitation is that it only allows registration of original musical works, not modifications.

-Once the previous feature is finished, it would be simple to extend the functionality so it would include registrations of the modifications of existing musical works, including ones in the public domain.
+Once the previous feature was finished, i became possible to remove this limitation.
 Here is what needs to be done:

 ========================================================= =========
 Task                                                      Cost